-If a person is employed in Finland, employment legislation applies to that person in the same way it applies to other workers.
-Finnish employment laws do not only guarantee adequate working conditions to the employees, but they also foresee the principle of equal treatment and non-discrimination.
+If a person is employed in Finland, employment legislation applies to that person in the same way as it applies to other workers.
+Finnish employment law does not only guarantee adequate working conditions to the employees, but it also foresees the principle of equal treatment and non-discrimination.
 This is regulated in the Employment Contracts Act (Chapter 2, Section 2).